Avery-Lisa/PDscreen/README.md

 - recode missing values to zero
 - match with the clinical data, identify the technical replicates and recode any missing values to 0
 - document all manipulations to a log file.

+# Package Development Goals:

+- write a function, with documentation to import the sampleInformation.csv data.
+This is just practice function writing so take as an argument the filename and output the number of unique IDS.